How to create & edit Google Sheets formulas: key functions and examples

 As you've learnt so far, Google Sheets formulas use arguments to perform calculations.

 But what you may not know is that those arguments can be not only cell references but also values or even other functions.
 Nesting functions within formulas can make your calculations more concise.
-Here's a breakdown of how this works.
+So how does this work?

 Example 1.
 Using direct values